yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 **Authorization Servers** processing *Native App2App* MUST respond to redirect_uri invocations:

-* According to the REST API guidelines specified for {{native-authorization-endpoint}}.
+* According to the REST API guidelines specified in {{native-authorization-endpoint}}.
 * Returning a JSON body instructing the next url to call.

 Example: